VASP¶

 file group, then you can access VASP 5 binaries provided at NERSC.
 If you are in the vasp6

-file group, then you can access both VASP 5 and VASP 6.
+file group, then you can access VASP 6 binaries.

 VASP 6 supports GPU execution.